gquiniou/runningstats/README.md

 # runningstats

-calculate running stats from CSV data exported from smashrun.com
+calculate running stats from CSV data exported from smashrun